 The stuff of nightmares are limp slices of beetroot swimming in a bath of vinegar, which is the cooked beetroot most were used to growing up until beetroot took on a new status as superfood of the vegetable basket in Britain.
 Is it any wonder many stopped eating the pickled ones when roasting became the favorite way to cook these red beauties.
 Even boiled beetroot, though infinitely better than pickled was more or less cast aside.

-To get the full sweetness and nutritional goodness of this lovely vegetable, then simply roast it.
-As you can see in this roast beetroot recipe it is simple and easy, with the result, beets with an intensified sweet flavour with no compromise on the texture.
+To get the full sweetness and nutritional goodness of this lovely vegetable, then merely roast it.
+As you can see in this roast beetroot recipe, it is simple and straightforward, with the result, beets with an intensified sweet flavor with no compromise on the texture.

 - Place the beets in a large, roomy roasting tin, sprinkle with the olive oil, roll the beetroot in the oil to make sure they are well covered.
-Sprinkle with sea salt and the thyme.
+Finally, sprinkle with sea salt and the thyme.